Beliavsky/Fortran-code-on-GitHub/README.md

 [focal](https://github.com/LKedward/focal): modern Fortran abstraction layer for OpenCL, by Laurence Kedward

+[forthread](https://github.com/jordan4ibanez/forthread): threading library with a simple binding to POSIX pthread, by jordan4ibanez.
+It comes with a thread pool/dispatcher, a concurrent FILO linked queue, and a concurrent FILO array queue.

 [FortranHPC](https://github.com/MomoInSpace/FortranHPC): code examples and how-to's on how to write code on HPCs using MPI, Cuda and OpenAcc, by MomoInSpace

 [FortranOpenACC](https://github.com/Niceno/FortranOpenACC): combine Fortran with [OpenACC](https://www.openacc.org/), by Bojan Niceno, implementing a sparse-matrix vector product, vector-vector dot product, and diagonally preconditioned conjugate gradient